 I find the presence of the Confederate memorial at the Arizona state capitol offensive, mostly because a memorial dedicated to the Union soldiers that served in Arizona during the Civil War is absent from the plaza.
 There’s nothing commemorating the nine soldiers killed and the seven wounded who helped secure Arizona for the Union during that 1862 campaign.
 In fact, there’s no memorial on the plaza that mentions the sacrifices of any Union soldiers during the Civil War.
 It’s simply unacceptable and Arizonans need to do something about it, especially because the Union Army’s occupation of Arizona in 1862 led directly to the creation of the Territory of Arizona on February 14, 1863.

 Since 2015 the local chapter of the Sons of Union Veterans of the Civil War (SUVCW) has worked to get the Arizona Legislature to authorize the construction of a Union soldier memorial on the Wesley Bolin Memorial Plaza, without success.

-During 2018 the Arizona Division of the Sons of Confederate Veterans (SCV) began a fund raising project to pay for repairs to the Memorial to Arizona Confederate Troops.
+During late 2018 the Arizona Division of the Sons of Confederate Veterans (SCV) began a fund raising project to pay for repairs to the Memorial to Arizona Confederate Troops.
 The Arizona Department of Administration (ADOA), which manages the plaza, had informed them that the monument needed to be maintained or it would be removed.
 The United Daughters of the Confederacy (UDC) had erected the monument in 1961, and as per A.R.S.
 41-1363, they were legally obligated to maintain it.
 But the Arizona chapter of the UDC disbanded many years ago, so the ADOA presumed the Arizona SCV group would want to take over the responsibility of its maintenance.